Niloufar97/MunicipalityTax/README.md

 # 🏛️ Tax Management Application

 ## 📝 Short Description
-This project is a small application to manage taxes in different municipalities by date and type.
+This project is a small application to manage taxes in different municipalities by date.
 I choose to implement it using **C#**. because C# is my preferred language and I feel more confident with it.

 ## 🧰 Technologies Used